-"We are the longest-established centre for teaching conservation in the UK.
-Studying with us today means you'll learn from leading experts in the heritage sector, using state-of-the-art equipment and facilities.
-Our course focuses on bench conservation and takes you through all stages of conservation practice from learning historic craft skills such as gilding, carving and japanning through to laser cleaning.
-When you graduate, you'll be fully equipped for a career in the conservation of historic objects."
+"We are the longest-established centre for teaching conservation in the UK and studying with us today means you'll learn from leading experts in the heritage sector.
+Our courses take you through all stages of conservation practice, from learning historic craft skills such as gilding, carving, book binding, parchment making and japanning, through to leading-edge techniques such as laser cleaning.
+When you graduate, you'll be fully equipped for a career as a conservator of cultural artefacts."